Soujannita95/ATM4110/content/_index.md

 <br>

+## The midterm will be held at 12pm on 10/23 in Science Hall 523

 #### Objective of this course
 + **Introduce the programming environment for meteorology**
 + **Handle the atmospheric data using programming language such as python**